 If you are keen to get started on your own competitor research, start with the points, tools, and platforms below in order to make the most of your initial data gathering and analysis.

-Values are also very important for a growing startup who needs to quickly make its mark on the business world — so don’t forget to set your business on the right path in between all that corporate espionage…
+Values are also very important for a growing startup that needs to quickly make its mark on the business world — so don’t forget to set your business on the right path in between all that corporate espionage…

 Steal their profitable keywords

 The great thing about digital marketing is that there is so much stuff is in the public domain.
-From backlinks and blogs, to content and keywords — you can piece together an entire digital strategy from only a few datasets.
+From backlinks and blogs to content and keywords — you can piece together an entire digital strategy from only a few datasets.

-Reverse engineering competitors’ SEO strategies is a no-brainer — with a few hours work, you will have a ton of potential places to get backlinks from, a set of good keywords to use, and a realistic idea of how much budget is needed to make it to the top spot.
+Reverse engineering competitors’ SEO strategies is a no-brainer — with a few hour’s work, you will have a ton of potential places to get backlinks from, a set of good keywords to use, and a realistic idea of how much budget is needed to make it to the top spot.

 - Ahrefs is the new market leader in SEO and competitor research.
 It’s a pricey subscription to pay, but it offers you a ton of data that would take hours to collate otherwise.
-You can check out backlinks and competitor keywords and download them in handy csv files for further analysis.
+You can check out backlinks and competitor keywords and download them in handy CSV files for further analysis.
 Definitely worth investing in.

-- Amazon is a goldmine for ecommerce keywords, and you can quickly see how others are optimizing their listings (and why).
+- Amazon is a goldmine for e-commerce keywords, and you can quickly see how others are optimizing their listings (and why).
 Related products and categories can also give you ideas for potential keywords and concurrent niches.
 Local versions of Amazon can also help multilingual brands transcreate their content.